joao-l-amaral-alb/PageGenerator/README.md

 It is necessary to have access to some private repositories not avaiable in this repo.

 # TODO:
- - Remove the external dependencies
+ - Remove the external dependencies.
- - Add a table component
+ - Add a table component.
- - Add Modal and action buttons with dynamic acations
+ - Add Modal and action buttons with dynamic acations.
  - Unify the inventory and result.
 It was a good intention with a subpar results.
+ - Refactoring page-factory.ts relationg to props and child.